softlayer/bluemix-cloudbase-init/README.md

 ```

 ## Usage
-Update the metadata_services config value in cloudbase-init-unattend.conf and cloudbase-init.conf to use the Bluemix metadata service
+Update the metadata_services config value in Cloudbase-init's cloudbase-init-unattend.conf and cloudbase-init.conf to use the Bluemix metadata service
 ```
 metadata_services=bluemix.bluemixservice.BluemixService,
 ```